sikeitsjake/cdcg-dash/README.md

 - **Metrics at a Glance:** The main home page houses multipe widgets such as local weather, estimated clock-in time, and much more
 - **Business Form Hub:** Looking for a form?
 All of the forms are consolidated down into one searchable hub!
 Find any data entry form in seconds!

+## 🛠️Setup
+Follow the below steps to get the cdcg dash running locally in a development environment
+- clone the repo: git clone <repo link>
+- run npm install to install all dependencies (Node.js required)
+- setup the .env.local file with a google service account email, a google private key, and the google sheet id
+- Once all env variables are in place, run npm run dev to start a local instance of the application.